 On average, a woman’s menstrual cycle lasts 28 days, starting from the first day of menstruation.
 So, based on a sample 28-day menstrual cycle, ovulation would occur about 14 days before the next period begins.
 Every woman is different, though, and determining the exact date of ovulation cannot always be calculated according to this average estimation.

 The length of the menstrual cycle varies from one woman to another.
-Some women have a regular 28-day cycle while for others it can be shorter or longer.
+Some women have a regular 28-day cycle, while for others, it can be shorter or longer.
 By subtracting 14 days from the number of days in your cycle, you will get a clearer idea of when you ovulate:

-- If your cycle is 28 days, ovulation should occur on the 14th day from the first day of menstruation.
+- If your cycle is 28 days, ovulation should occur on the 14th day from the first day of menstruation

-- If it is longer, such as 32 days, ovulation will take place on the 18th day from the first day of menstruation.
+- If it is longer, such as 32 days, ovulation will take place on the 18th day from the first day of menstruation

-- If your cycle varies from one month to another, it gets more difficult to determine exactly when you’ll be ovulating.
+- If your cycle varies from one month to another, it gets more difficult to determine exactly when you’ll be ovulating

-- The temperature curve: Keep a chart and take your temperature every morning when you wake up before getting out of bed or even moving around or eating anything and then record it.
-Usually, your temperature varies between 36 and 36.5 degrees Celsius from the first day of menstruation until the date of ovulation and then after that, it rises slightly to about 37 to 37.2 degrees Celsius and remains constant until the following period occurs.
-The time of ovulation is positioned just before the temperature increases, so for the first month, you know the ovulation date after it has occurred.
-By keeping track of your temperature for several months you can determine an average and estimate the date of ovulation in the next cycle.
+- The temperature curve: Keep a chart and record your temperature every morning when you wake up, before getting out of bed or even moving around or eating anything.
+Usually, your temperature will vary between 36 and 36.5 degrees Celsius from the first day of menstruation until the date of ovulation and then after that, it would slightly rise to about 37 to 37.2 degrees Celsius and remain constant until the following period occurs.
+The time of ovulation is positioned just before the temperature increases; so, for the first month, you know the ovulation date after it has occurred.
+By keeping track of your temperature for several months, you will be able to determine an average and estimate the date of ovulation in the next cycle